shadogray/securefs/securefs-master/README.md

 ## securefs-client-test
 This module provides a sample implementation of the Stream API of SecureFS as JavaSE implementation.
+Two client implementations are available:
+* SecurefsClient - implements Streaming API
+* SecurefsFileServiceClient - implements WebService API

-It provides a simple API and may be run as maven exec:exec task.
+Both provide a simple command line and may be run as Maven Exec goal.
 On any input argument error a usage will be dumped.

-### SecurefsClient: Command Line Parameters - Usage
+### SecurefsClient - Command Line Parameters & Usage

 ```
 usage: SecurefsClient